 We have an investment portfolio comprised of marketable debt securities including short-term commercial paper, certificates of deposit, corporate bonds, asset-backed obligations and U.S. government obligations.
 The value of these securities is subject to market volatility for the period we hold these investments and until their sale or maturity.
-We recognize realized losses when we determine that declines in the fair value of our investments, below their cost basis, are other-than-temporary.
+We recognize losses when we determine that declines in the fair value of our investments, below their cost basis, are other-than-temporary.
 In determining whether a decline in fair value is other-than-temporary, we consider various factors including market price (when available), investment ratings, the financial condition and near-term prospects of the investee, the length of time and the extent to which the fair value has been less than our cost basis, and our intent and ability to hold the investment until maturity or for a period of time sufficient to allow for any anticipated recovery in market value.
 We make significant judgments in considering these factors.
-If we judge that a decline in fair value is other-than-temporary, the investment is valued at the current fair value and a realized loss equal to the decline is reflected in net income, which could materially adversely affect our operating results.
+If we judge that a decline in fair value is other-than-temporary, the investment is valued at the current fair value, and we would incur a loss equal to the decline, which could materially adversely affect our profitability and results of operations.

 During the fourth quarter of fiscal 2007, we determined that declines in the estimated fair value of our investments in certain commercial paper were other-than-temporary.
 This commercial paper was issued by SIV Portfolio plc (formerly known as Cheyne Finance plc) and Rhinebridge LLC, two structured investment vehicles (SIVs) that entered into receivership during the fourth quarter of fiscal 2007 and failed to make payment at maturity.
-Due to the mortgage-related assets that they hold, each of these entities has been exposed to adverse market conditions that have affected the value of their collateral and their ability to access short-term funding.
+Due to the mortgage-related assets that they hold, these entities have been exposed to adverse market conditions that have affected the value of their collateral and their ability to access short-term funding.
 We purchased these investments in the third quarter of fiscal 2007 and, at the time of purchase, each investment had a rating of A1+ by Standard and Poor's and P-1 by Moody's, their highest ratings respectively.
 These investments are no longer trading and have no readily determinable market value.
 We have reviewed current investment ratings, valuation estimates of the underlying collateral, company specific news and events, and general economic conditions in considering the fair value of these investments.
 In estimating fair value, we used a valuation approach based on a liquidation of assets held by each SIV and their subsequent distribution of cash.
 We utilized assessments of the underlying collateral from multiple indicators of value, which were then discounted to reflect the expected timing of disposition and market risks.
-Based on this assessment of fair value, as of October 31, 2007, we recognized realized losses of \$13.0 million related to these investments.
-Giving effect to these losses, our investment portfolio at October 31, 2007 included an estimated fair value of \$33.9 million in commercial paper issued by these entities.
-There were no changes relating to these investments or other events during the first quarter of 2008 that resulted in a change in the fair value of these investments at January 31, 2008.
+Based on this assessment of fair value, as of October 31, 2007, we recognized losses of \$13.0 million related to these investments.
+Giving effect to these losses, Ciena's investment portfolio at October 31, 2007 included an estimated fair value of \$33.9 million in commercial paper issued by these entities.
+At April 30, 2008, commercial paper issued by these entities had a carrying value of \$25.6 million, with the reduction reflecting the aggregate cash proceeds received from these SIVs during the six-month period.
+There were no other changes relating